On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Gamma-ray emission

 \subsubsection{Main burst}

-We find that the main burst can be generally divided into 4 episodes (denoted as M1 to M4) as they are well separated by the (apparent) quiescent regions in the light curves (Fig. \ref{fig:lc_overview_all}).
+We find that the main burst can be generally divided into 4 episodes (denoted as M1 to M4) as they are well separated by the quiescent regions in the light curves (Fig. \ref{fig:lc_overview_all}).
+We note that, by ``quiescent'' we mean the emission is either absent or under the sensitivity of the used instruments in this work, i.e. \textit{Insight}-HXMT, GECAM-B and \textit{Fermi}/GBM.

-Interestingly, we note that, for the first episode (M1), \textit{Insight}-HXMT and GECAM-B detected the early burst emission starting from about 2025-07-02T12:52:52 UTC (denoted as $T_0$ in this work) which is well before the \textit{Fermi}/GBM trigger time (13:09:02 UTC) of this event (literally GRB 250702D), as a large part of the emission in episode M1 is invisible to \textit{Fermi}/GBM due to the Earth occultation, as shown in Fig. \ref{fig:M1}.
+Interestingly, for the first episode (M1), \textit{Insight}-HXMT and GECAM-B detected the early burst emission starting from about 2025-07-02T12:52:52 UTC (denoted as $T_0$ in this work) which is well before the \textit{Fermi}/GBM trigger time (13:09:02 UTC) of this event (literally used to name as GRB 250702D), as a large part of the emission in episode M1 is invisible to \textit{Fermi}/GBM due to the Earth occultation, as shown in Fig. \ref{fig:M1}.
 Three pulses are clearly visible in the \textit{Insight}-HXMT/HE light curve from $T_0$-50 to +100\,s in Fig. \ref{fig:M1}. \textit{Insight}-HXMT/HE also detected many pulses in the time region where \textit{Fermi}/GBM is occulted by the Earth.
 Some of the \textit{Insight}-HXMT/HE pulses are also detected by GECAM-B, confirming these early emission.

+Detailed light curves for four episodes of the main burst are shown in Fig. \ref{fig:M1} -- \ref{fig:M4}.
+Each episode consists of multiple fast pulses and some underlying slow emissions.
+The temporal structures in each episode are generally consistent between \textit{Insight}-HXMT/HE and \textit{Fermi}/GBM.
+The underlying emissions are more obvious in \textit{Fermi}/GBM light curves, which covers a lower energy band than \textit{Insight}-HXMT/HE.

-Moreover, according to the background-subtracted and normalized light curves of \textit{Insight}-HXMT/HE in higher energy range (200\,keV--3\,MeV) and \textit{Fermi}/GBM and GECAM-B including a lower energy range (50\,keV - 2\,MeV), as shown in Fig. \ref{fig:lc_overview_all}, the first episode (M1) appears to be relatively harder in spectrum than the later three episodes (M2 to M4) of main burst.
+According to the background-subtracted and normalized light curves of \textit{Insight}-HXMT/HE in higher energy range (200\,keV--3\,MeV) and \textit{Fermi}/GBM and GECAM-B including a lower energy range (50\,keV - 2\,MeV), as shown in Fig. \ref{fig:lc_overview_all}, the first episode (M1) appears to be relatively harder in spectrum than the later three episodes (M2 to M4) of main burst.
 M1 also seems to have the longest duration among of all episodes.
 Besides, we find that there is no significant trend of monotonic increase or decrease in the fluence from episode M1 to M4.

+Among the whole observation interval of main burst episode, we confirmed some other signals in \textit{Fermi}/GBM data.
+There is one short burst (GRB 250702C, \citet{neights_fermi_2025}) overlapped on the M3 episode, and one solar flare at the M4 episode.
+The short burst lasts only for less than a few seconds.
+The solar flare comes from a nearly opposite direction with respect to the GRB 250702B, thus won't affect our analysis with selected detectors.